Brooksville, Florida: Tourism

 The city hosted an annual Blueberry Festival in downtown Brooksville until 2017.
 The Festival then moved to Plant City.

 The city has historic homes along brick streets.
 There is also a Native American outpost in a log cabin, the Brooksville Railroad Depot Museum, and The Hernando Heritage Museum, located in the May-Stringer House.
 The Historic Brooksville Walking/Driving Tour features many historic homes; a guidebook is available at the City of Brooksville website and at the main library on Howell Avenue.

 The first annual "Get Healthy Brooksville Cycling Classic" was held in 2010 and attracted cyclists from all over the state.

 The Brooksville Business Alliance has sponsored the annual Brooksville Founders Week Celebration since 2006.
-There is a monthly live music performance, antique car show, and other events.

 Public transportation

 Brooksville is served by THE Bus's Purple and Green Routes.